lw8192/Red-Team-Rising/Windows/Windows_Priv_Esc.md

 [Reference](https://jlajara.gitlab.io/others/2020/11/22/Potatoes_Windows_Privesc.html)

     whoami /priv running process, can enable for different process if user has priv
-    #State: disabled for running process, can enable for different process depending on access
+    #State: disabled for running process, can enable for different process depending on access.
+    #Servers with IIS or SQL services -> SeImpersonate or SeAssignPrimaryToken enabled by default
-    SeImpersonatePrivilege -> PrintSpoofer, Juicy Potato, Rogue Potato, Hot Potato SeAssignPrimaryTokenPrivilege -> Juicy Potato
+    SeImpersonatePrivilege -> GodPotato, PrintSpoofer, Juicy Potato, Rogue Potato, Hot Potato SeAssignPrimaryTokenPrivilege -> Juicy Potato
     SeTakeOwnershipPrivilege ->  become the owner of any object and modify the DACL to grant access.
     SeBackup->

-    If the machine is >= Windows 10 1809 & Windows Server 2019 - Try Rogue Potato
+    If the machine is >= Windows 10 1809 & Windows Server 2019 - Try God Potato
-    If the machine is < Windows 10 1809 < Windows Server 2019 - Try Juicy Potato
+    If the machine is < Windows 10 1809 & < Windows Server 2019 - Try Juicy Potato
 ### Meterpreter Token Impersonation

     load incognito